no-to-adhd/no-to-adhd.github.io/content/blog/first_post.md

 on the task.
-Since I have never had formal diagnosis of it (perhaps not even trying hard enough to get it diagnosed even if I **did** have it), it could be best called **PADHD** (**P**retended A**ttention** D**eficit** H**yperactivity** D**isorder**). ***HAS RUINED MY LIFE***.
+Since I have never had formal diagnosis of it (perhaps not even trying hard enough to get it diagnosed even if I **did** have it), it could be best called **PADHD** (**P**retended A**ttention** D**eficit** H**yperactivity** D**isorder**) ***HAS RUINED MY LIFE***.

-As so this is where I want to start, a proclamation of war against my own disease, and hopefully by the end of it, a piece of history that is well worth remembering.
-The future is uncertain in this one, nothing is known anymore.
-There's not going to be anyone who is going to comfort me, telling me that I've done my best so I can lie to myself that I did.
-By the end of it, I may be as broke and broken as I was before, never to chase back what's already gone.
-But that's not the point.
-The point is that I do end up survive the mental detriments of PADHD, and by the end of it, become a more trustworthy person than I was before.
+And so, this is where I want to start, a proclamation of war against my own disease, and hopefully by the end of it, a piece of history that is well worth remembering.
+I cannot assume that there's someone in the world who is going to bear with all my inadequacies (and frankly, no one should.
+My own faults for many years, comes with their own price).
+There's not going to be anyone who is going to comfort me, and tell me that I've done my best so I can lie to myself that I did.
+By the end of it, I may be as broke and broken as I am right now, never to get back what's already lost.
+But _that's not the point_.
+The point is that I _will_ survive the mental detriments of PADHD, and by the end of it, become a more _trustworthy, reliable_ person than I was before.

 ## What this blog is going to be

 The purpose of this blog is to say the least, complicated (like my current mess itself).
-It is on one hand a project on its own, a good motivating reason for many, many interesting expansions that finally gets my hands on some practical coding, a good reason for me to ***want to code*** for a truly good reason.
+It is on one hand a project on its own, a good motivating reason for [many, many interesting expansions](../backlog) that finally gets my hands on some practical coding, a good reason for me to ***want to code*** for a truly good reason.

 On the other hand, it is a place where I force myself to commit to things, one at a time.
 It is a place for me to learn about myself, how I work and how I can